 When you share workbooks with others by publishing them to Tableau Server or Tableau Online, by default, all users who have access to the workbooks can see all of the data shown in the views.
 You can override this behavior by applying a type of filter that allows you to specify which data “rows” any given person signed in to the server can see in the view.

 This approach for securing data at the row level applies to data sources with live connections and extract data sources whose tables are stored as multiple tables.
 For more information about storing extract data using multiple tables, see Decide how the extract data should be stored.

-Note: For related information, see the whitepaper Best Practices for Row Level Security with Entitlement Tables(Link opens in a new window) or How to Set Up Your Database for Row Level Security in Tableau(Link opens in a new window) on the blog Tableau and Behold.
+For additional related information, see the whitepaper Best Practices for Row Level Security with Entitlement Tables(Link opens in a new window).

 Suppose you created a quarterly sales report for a set of products over several years, in different geographic regions.

 When you publish this report, you want to allow each regional manager to see only the data relevant to his or her region.
 Rather than creating a separate view for each manager, you can apply a user filter that restricts access to the data based on users’ characteristics, such as their role.

 Restricting access to data in this way is referred to as row-level security (RLS).
 Tableau offers the following approaches to row-level security:

 This method is convenient but high maintenance, and security can be tentative.
 It must be done per-workbook, and you must update the filter and republish the data source as your user base changes.